 Hot on the heels of separate $72 million and $55 million verdicts entered against Johnson & Johnson defendants, HarrisMartin has launched this Talcum Powder Litigation Report, an online-only resource dedicated solely to news on talc-based powder ovarian cancer claims.

 SEARCH THE ARCHIVES

-Plaintiffs whose talcum powder claims were thrown out last year by a New Jersey state court have filed their appellate brief, maintaining that the trial court “substituted its own judgment for that of the scientists and usurped the role of the jury by holding what was in effect a bench trial on the issue of causation.”
+Briefing is complete in the appeal of a New Jersey state court order that dismissed talcum powder claims, which the plaintiffs say was erroneous because it “substituted its own judgment for that of the scientists and usurped the role of the jury by holding what was in effect a bench trial on the issue of causation.”

 Testimony is still being presented on behalf of the fifth Missouri plaintiff to present her claims to a jury, with the plaintiff having recently called Dr. Graham Colditz and David Steinberg to testify on her behalf, sources told HarrisMartin.

 Counsel for the plaintiffs involved in California’s coordinated talcum powder docket have asked the court to limit complex case fees in the cases, arguing that they have already filed more in complex fees than the total amount required.